A Guide To Surviving Taksim, Istanbul, With Your Sanity Intact

 How To Enjoy Taksim Without Requiring Anger Management

-There will probably be a certain amount of stress attached to your visit to Taksim, even if you follow the advice below.
-But, by following it, you’ll be able to enjoy your holiday too.
-Remember, this is one of the most wonderful and fascinating parts of the city, and it’s so cosmopolitan and international that it’s extraordinary.
+Even if you follow the advice below, your visit to Taksim will probably be stressful.
+But by following it, you’ll be able to enjoy your holiday, too.
+Remember, this is one of the most beautiful and fascinating parts of the city, and it’s so cosmopolitan and international that it’s extraordinary.
 It’s also pretty historic.

 So, here is my advice on how to enjoy Taksim and make the most of it without feeling like you’re about to burst a blood vessel.